Aliases for GRIA3 Gene

 Glutamate receptors are the predominant excitatory neurotransmitter receptors in the mammalian brain and are activated in a variety of normal neurophysiologic processes.
 These receptors are heteromeric protein complexes composed of multiple subunits, arranged to form ligand-gated ion channels.
 The classification of glutamate receptors is based on their activation by different pharmacologic agonists.
 The subunit encoded by this gene belongs to a family of AMPA (alpha-amino-3-hydroxy-5-methyl-4-isoxazole propionate)-sensitive glutamate receptors, and is subject to RNA editing (AGA->GGA; R->G).
 Alternative splicing at this locus results in different isoforms, which may vary in their signal transduction properties. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GRIA3 Gene

 GRIA3 (Glutamate Ionotropic Receptor AMPA Type Subunit 3) is a Protein Coding gene.
-Diseases associated with GRIA3 include rasmussen encephalitis and x-linked intellectual disability due to gria3 anomalies.
-Among its related pathways are Transmission across Chemical Synapses and cAMP signaling pathway.
-GO annotations related to this gene include ionotropic glutamate receptor activity and AMPA glutamate receptor activity.
-An important paralog of this gene is GRID1.
+Diseases associated with GRIA3 include Mental Retardation, X-Linked, Syndromic, Wu Type and Rasmussen Encephalitis.
+Among its related pathways are Circadian entrainment and Post NMDA receptor activation events.
+Gene Ontology (GO) annotations related to this gene include ionotropic glutamate receptor activity and AMPA glutamate receptor activity.
+An important paralog of this gene is GRIA4.

 UniProtKB/Swiss-Prot for GRIA3 Gene